Simon Cox: Research on Foams

 My research interests involve the study of foam, an example of soft condensed

 matter.
 I am interested in modelling structural and dynamic properties of

 collections of bubbles to be able to predict their response in various

-For example, every time you drink a pint, take a bath, or wash up your dishes, you are hoping that the foam will increase your enjoyment and/or the effectiveness of the process.
+For example, every time you drink a pint of beer, take a bath, or wash up your dishes, you are hoping that the foam will increase your enjoyment and/or the effectiveness of the process.
 How

 does the size of the bubbles affect their lifetime?
 When you eat bread or chocolate mousse, you want it to be formed from lots of small bubbles rather than one large one (as you